 The Best (and Last) Kitchen Trash Can You'll Ever Buy

 I'm not exaggerating when I say that the simplehuman sensor trash can has changed my life.
 I should have titled this article "A Love Story" because that's how strongly I feel.
-I know what you're thinking: What makes this trash bin so special?
-From the touch-free technology to painless bag removal to the beautiful, sleek design you won't mind leaving out, this trash can has it all and more.
+I know what you're thinking: What makes this trash can so special?
+From the touch-free technology to painless bag removal to the beautiful, sleek design you won't mind leaving out, this trash can has it all — and more.
 It's no wonder simplehuman cans sit at the top of every "best of" list.

 What I Love About This Trash Can

-As I mentioned, you never have to touch this garbage can.
+As I mentioned, you never have to touch this trash can.
 Simply wave your hand in front of the sensor and it opens smoothly and quickly.
 This is especially convenient when you have your hands full of raw chicken scraps or other germ-laden garbage.
 Simplehuman claims that their motion technology will adapt to you and the surrounding environment over time, but mine stays in a closet, so I didn't get to test that theory.

 Then there's the liner rim.
 What a genius concept.
 My one complaint about my old simplehuman trash can was that it was hard to change out the liner.
 You had to lift the bucket out of the can, fit the liner around it, then put the bucket back in, which could be clunky and sometimes gross.
 That's no longer an issue with the sensor can.
 They designed an outer lid that lifts up for easy access to the liner, then closes tightly back over the liner when you're done, fixing it snugly in place until you change it again.
 There's no bucket to mess with, the liner never slips down into the can and the bag-changing process is extremely low-touch.
-Like I said, genius.

 But my absolute favorite feature?
 There's a pocket inside the trash can that dispenses a new liner when you need it.
 Just drop a liner refill bag into a slot on the back of the can and a single bag dispenses from another slot inside.
-(Mind blown emoji).

 The lid makes some mechanical noise when opening and closing, but it's not something I've ever noticed.
 Also, the motor is powered by AA batteries that last about nine months in a normal home-use environment.